Robust Pose Transfer with Dynamic Details using Neural Video Rendering: Method

 \subsection{Temporal Consistency}

 The video produced by processing each frame individually does not look realistic and natural enough because of the inevitable flickering and jittering artifacts, especially when the dynamic details are presented.
-To address this problem, we introduce the temporal loss~\cite{temporal_loss} into the human video generation task, which is defined as the $L_1$ loss between the generated frame $I_{\text{syn}}^t$ at time $t$ and the warped version of the generated frame $I_{\text{syn}}^{t-1}$ at time $t-1$:
+To address this problem, we introduce the temporal loss~\cite{temporal_loss} into the human video generation task, which is defined as the $L_1$ loss between the generated frame $I_{\text{syn}}^t$ at time $t$ and the warped version of the generated frame $I_{\text{syn}}^{t-1}$ at time $t-1$. \ytt{The detailed definition and effect of the temporal loss are presented in the supplementary material.}

-where $f^t(\cdot)$ is a function that warps the generated frame at time $t-1$ to time $t$ according to the pre-computed optical flow, and for an image $I$, $I(k)$ refers to the pixel at $k$. $D=H \times W$ is the dimension of the output. $c_k$ denotes the per-pixel confidence of the optical flow: 0 indicates that the optical flow at the corresponding pixel is not credible; while 1 is the opposite.
-Note that we pre-compute the flow as well as flow confidence on training data, \yt{and the flow warping module is not needed during the inference stage, which reduces the inference time effectively, as compared in Table~\ref{table:inference_time}.}